e-h-dev/floral_design/TESTING.md

 Additional testing was taken by friends and family, on a variety of devices and screen sizes.
 They reported no issues whilst using the app.

-Each page was run through a mobile simulator extension (Images above) to showcase the entire siteon a variaty of devices.
+Each page was run through a mobile simulator extension (Images above) to showcase the entire site on a variety of devices.

 - - -